florent-uzio/xrpl4j-demo/README.md

 ## Run the app

-Update `MptService` accordingly (the issuer and holder seed for example, the maximum amount to mint...).
+Update `MptService` in the `src` directory accordingly (the issuer and holder seed for example, the maximum amount to mint...).

 Run: